onzfonz/comp227/src/content/4/en/part4c.md

 ]
 ```

-In this schema, tasks would be tightly nested under users and the database would not generate ids for them.
+In this schema, `tasks` would be tightly nested under `users` and the database would not generate ids for them.

 The structure and schema of the database are not as self-evident as it was with relational databases.
 The chosen schema must support the use cases of the application the best.
 This is not a simple design decision to make, as all use cases of the applications are not known when the design decision is made.

-Paradoxically, schema-less databases like Mongo require developers to make far more radical design decisions about data organization at the beginning of the project
+Paradoxically, schema-less databases like ***Mongo require developers to make far more radical design decisions about data organization*** at the beginning of the project
 than relational databases with schemas.
 On average, relational databases offer a more or less suitable way of organizing data for many applications.

 ### Mongoose schema for users

-In this case, we decide to store the ids of the tasks created by the user in the user document.
+In this case, we decide to store the ids of the `tasks` created by the user in the `user` document.
-Let's define the model for representing a user in the *models/user.js* file:
+Let's define the model for representing a `User` in the *models/user.js* file:

 ```js
 const mongoose = require('mongoose')